-“Vibrato” is a collective term covering oscillations of volume, pitch or timbre that singly or in combination serve to enrich the musical sound Neumann (1978: 521).
+‘Vibrato’ and ‘tremolo’ have both been used as collective terms covering oscillations of volume, pitch or timbre that singly or in combination serve to enrich the musical sound.
 In Early Music at least, Donington (1973: 229) suggests that we should reserve the word tremolo for fluctuation of volume (amplitude, intensity), often but not necessarily amounting to a reiteration of the note, and the word vibrato for a fluctuation in pitch (frequency) not amounting to a change of note.
-When two notes a tone or semitone apart alternate we speak of a trill.
-When the notes are more than a tone apart we speak of tremolando (often abbreviated to tremolo, unfortunately).
+When two notes a tone or semitone apart alternate we speak of a ‘trill’.
+When the notes are more than a tone apart we speak of ‘tremolando’ (often abbreviated to tremolo, unfortunately).
 All of these were regarded as specific ornaments in the baroque period.

 On an oscilloscope, tremolo will always show up as a periodic change in amplitude.
 Vibrato, on the other hand, will show up as a periodic change in either wavelength or phase.
-This can be visualised below.
+This can be visualised using the interactive Waves and Sound animation (Henderson 2016).

 According to Donington, it is mainly tremolo, not vibrato, with which good singers bring their tone to life, and it is vibrato with which string-players enhance their tone.